It's Time for YOU to be the Priority!

 Dry Needling can be an excellent treatment option, either on its own or as part of a physical therapy treatment plan, to address myofascial trigger points, tissue restrictions, and pain.
 Over the years, I have found dry needling to be especially helpful for addressing headaches, neck and shoulder pain, back pain, plantar fasciitis, as well as other musculoskeletal issues.

 Whether your child is experiencing bedwetting, urinary or stool leakage during the day, constipation, or other voiding dysfunctions, physical therapy CAN HELP.
-Rather than waiting for your child to potentially "grow out" of a bowel or bladder dysfunction, let's address the issue right away with pediatric pelvic floor therapy and avoid any additional undue stress on your child and family.
+Rather than waiting for your child to potentially "grow out" of a bowel or bladder dysfunction, let's address the issue right away with pediatric pelvic floor therapy (including biofeedback training) and avoid any additional undue stress on your child and family.

 The vast majority of women experience back or pelvic pain during pregnancy and postpartum.
 Physical therapy can help address many of the changes and pains that occur before and after baby's arrival, whether it's pelvic floor issues, neck and shoulder pain from holding or nursing a newborn, and everything in between.